kodecocodes/programmer-jokes/README.md

 An SEO expert walked into a bar, pub, liquor store, brewery, alcohol, beer, whiskey, vodka...

+Why couldn't the confirmed bachelor use Git?

 Why did the two functions stop calling each other?
 Because they had constant arguments.